Anne Boleyn: Premarital role and marriage

 Even before her marriage, Anne Boleyn was able to grant petitions, receive diplomats and give patronage, and had an influence over Henry to plead the cause of foreign diplomats.

 During this period, Anne played an important role in England's international position by solidifying an alliance with France.
 She established an excellent rapport with the French ambassador, Gilles de la Pommeraie.
-Anne and Henry attended a meeting with the French king at Calais in winter 1532, at which Henry hoped to enlist the support of Francis I of France for his intended marriage.
-On 1 September 1532, Henry granted her the Marquessate of Pembroke, an appropriate peerage for a future queen; as such she became a rich and important woman: the three dukes and two marquesses who existed in 1532 were Henry's brother-in-law, Henry's illegitimate son and other descendants of royalty; she ranked above all other peeresses.
-The Pembroke lands and the title of Earl of Pembroke had been held by Henry's great-uncle, and Henry performed the investiture himself.
+On 1 September 1532, Henry granted Anne the Marquessate of Pembroke, an appropriate peerage for a future queen.
+Anne was a former lady-in-waiting at the French court, and the new title was a necessary mark of her new status before she and Henry attended a meeting with the French king Francis I at Calais in winter 1532.
+Henry hoped to enlist Francis's public support for the intended marriage.
+Henry performed the investiture himself, with de la Pommeraie as guest of honour.

+Henry lost fifteen shillings playing cards with Anne on 11 November.
+The conference at Calais was a political triumph, but even though the French government gave implicit support for Henry's remarriage and Francis I had a private conference with Anne, the French king maintained alliances with the Pope that he could not explicitly defy.

 Anne's family also profited from the relationship.
 Her father, already Viscount Rochford, was created Earl of Wiltshire.
 Henry also came to an arrangement with Anne's Irish cousin and created him Earl of Ormond.
-At the magnificent banquet to celebrate her father's elevation, Anne took precedence over the Duchesses of Suffolk and Norfolk, seated in the place of honour beside the king that was usually occupied by the queen.
-Thanks to Anne's intervention, her widowed sister Mary received an annual pension of £100, and Mary's son, Henry Carey, was educated at a prestigious Cistercian monastery.
+At the magnificent banquet to celebrate her father's elevation, Anne took precedence over the Duchesses of Suffolk and Norfolk, seated in the place of honour beside the King that was usually occupied by the Queen.
+Thanks to Anne's intervention, her widowed sister Mary received an annual pension of £100 (although later, when Mary remarried, Anne was to countermand this) and Mary's son, Henry Carey, was educated at the prestigious Brigettine nunnery of Syon Abbey.
+Anne arranged for Nicholas Bourbon, exiled from France for his support for religious reform, to be Henry's tutor there.

-The conference at Calais was something of a political triumph, but even though the French government gave implicit support for Henry's remarriage and Francis I had a private conference with Anne, the French king maintained alliances with the Pope that he could not explicitly defy.

 Soon after returning to Dover, Henry and Anne married in a secret ceremony on 14 November 1532.
-She soon became pregnant and, to legalise the first wedding considered to be unlawful at the time, there was a second wedding service, also private in accordance with The Royal Book, in London on 25 January 1533.
-Events now began to move at a quick pace.
+She soon became pregnant and as the first wedding was considered to be unlawful at the time, a second wedding service, also private in accordance with the precedents established in The Royal Book, took place in London on 25 January 1533.
 On 23 May 1533, Cranmer (who had been hastened, with the Pope's assent, into the position of Archbishop of Canterbury recently vacated by the death of Warham) sat in judgement at a special court convened at Dunstable Priory to rule on the validity of Henry's marriage to Catherine.
 He declared it null and void.
 Five days later, on 28 May 1533, Cranmer declared the marriage of Henry and Anne good and valid.